ManimCommunity/manim/docs/source/contributing.rst

    This ensures you can easily update your local repository's master with the first step and switch branches to work on multiple features.

 #.
-Add new or update existing test.
+Add new or update existing tests.

    Depending on your changes, you may need to update or add new tests.
 For new features, it is required that you include tests with your PR.
 Details of